andrejonland/bouvet-bergen-fagdag-dotnet-aspire/Instructions/03-dashboard-apphost.md

 ## Orchestrate the Application

+1. In the `AppHost` project, rename the `AppHost.cs` file to `Program.cs` as this is more convenient and follows best practice.

 1. In the `AppHost` project, update the `Program.cs` file, adding the following line immediately after the `var builder = DistributedApplication.CreateBuilder(args);` line:

     ```csharp